ameliawalcek/Bank_App_MERN/README.md

 Technology used: React, MobX, MongoDB, Mongoose, Express, pure CSS

 ### Landing page
-View all income and expenses in one place organized by category <br/><br/>
+View all income and expenses in one place organized by category.
+From the landing page you can navigate to all the other parts of the expense tracker. <br/><br/>
 <img src="https://i.ibb.co/m4gz79M/HomePage.jpg" alt="HomePage" border="0" height="600px">

 ### Expense summary